-Katie enjoys bringing out the best of her subjects, delivering lively, enriching, engaging content.
+Katie enjoys bringing out the best in her subjects, delivering lively, enriching, engaging content.

-Committed to broadcasting positive news about the arts and wellbeing, Katie has presented and featured on local and international media.
+Committed to broadcasting positive news about the arts and wellbeing, Katie has presented and featured in local and international media.

 Drawing on her extensive experience working in arts and healthcare settings, her interviews and reviews showcase artists and leaders.